My Quick Bio.

 Here are five fun facts you may not know about me.

-- I once tried to barehand catch a foul tip off the bat of Francisco Lindor at an Indians’ game and nearly broke my hand!
-(I did manage to snag the ball.
-And Frankie is still my favorite player even though he’s no longer with the team and the Indians no longer technically exist.)
+- I tried to barehand catch a foul tip off the bat of Francisco Lindor at an Indians game and nearly broke my hand!
+(I did manage to snag the ball.)

-- I share my house with four guinea pigs and two parrots.
+- I love animals.
+I share my house with four guinea pigs and a parrot.

 - J.R.
 Alcyone is a pen name, although I use my “real” picture and “real” biographical information.
 Alcyone comes from the genus that includes kingfishers.
 Next to the green heron, the kingfisher is probably my favorite bird.